|

-to the beaches
+to some of the beaches

 is by calling the taxi and arranging to be dropped